The Unexpected Trend Of New York Fashion Week Is Cheetos

 — Samurai_Shampoo (@SamuraiShampoo3) August 31, 2019

 Reactions have been mixed about this strange, unexpected inspiration that is making its debut during New York Fashion Week.
-Some social media users are excited to see how this event plays out while others think this whole thing is too much of a stretch.
+Some social media users are excited to see how this event plays out, while others think this whole thing is too much of a stretch.

 “Y’all made Flamin Hot Cheetos a personality trait, fashion line, and makeup brand and I’ll never forgive any of you for it,” one person remarked on Twitter.